 - Apply PurePressed Blush in Sheer Honey to just the apples of your cheeks using the White Fan Brush.

-- Finish the look by lining your lips with the Spice Lip Definer.
+- Finish the look by lining your lips with the Spice Lip Pencil.
 For fuller lips line just on the outside edge of your natural lip line.

-- Fill in your lips using PureGloss in Iced Mocha.
+- Fill in your lips using PureGloss Lip Gloss in Iced Mocha.

 After hair and makeup, Jane was brought to wardrobe.
 Wardrobe stylist Deborah Afshani pulled some beautiful dresses for Jane to try.
 At first Jane chose a dress that was a soft golden yellow, you can see her wearing it in the behind-the-scenes video.
 However, once she took her place within the beautiful set, Jane and the dress were lost.
 She decided she needed a true pop of color and chose a gorgeous dress by Max Mara in a vivid coral color.
 Jane is naturally drawn to this color, so it was fitting that she wore it for her Vogue shoot.